-“You will, what will you say?”
+“You will.
+What will you say?”

 “Let’s just say it will be Tuhingan to Tuhingan and maybe I need that data because I am a journalist writing a piece on the life of Periclum?
 A memorial!
-If that mother is anything like mine, she will jump at the occasion!”
+If that mother is anything like mine, she will jump on the occasion!”

 “That just might work!”
 Caroline said.
 “However, you would be lying!”

-“It’s not illegal and it’s for the greater good!”
+“It’s not illegal, and it’s for the greater good!”

-“You two go ahead, I’ll catch up to you at the pod station!”
+“You two go ahead.
+I’ll catch up to you at the pod station!”
 Ave said to us as she went into a secluded place to make the call.
 Me and Caroline continued on.
 Once at the pod station, we found a seat and sat to wait for Ave.
 It wasn’t long before she caught up with us.